udexon/Anarchoverse/README.md

 Anarchoverse is the name of a computer game that simulates the Anarchic Revolution, except that we do not know if the programs in Anarchoverse may one day connect themselves to the real world.

+The "killer app" in Anarchoverse is the AnarchoToken, a simple yet revolutionary asymetric cryptographic scheme to realize borderless micropayments and decentralized messaging.